RahulShri25/TheParkingApp/README.md

-# The Parking Application
+# Parking App

 This application using simple Java / Maven / Spring Boot (version 3.2.2).
-It can be used to register and de-register the Parking of Vehicle based on there licence number.
+It can be used to register and de-register to Parking of Vehicle based on there licence number.
 And also administrator can also upload list of vehicle they monitored with monitoring vehicle.

 ## Technology used